22 July–21 August 2004

 The first retrospective of Rolf Brandt (1906-1986) that includes works from all periods of his career.
-Brother of photographer Bill Brandt, he was a distinguished artist, illustrator and teacher in his own right.
+Brother of photographer Bill Brandt, he was a distinguished artist in his own right.

 6 May–7 June 2003